diego-betto/solar-panels-simulator/README.md

 - run `npm run dev` to start the server in dev mode
 - run `npm run start` to start the server

-You can also run `start:problems:panels` or `start:problems:batteries` to simulate preconfigured problems (every 10).

 Use `.env` file to configure your simulation environment (or change/add scripts in [`package.json`](package.json#10))

 ## Optional env variables